YellowJacketLinux/yjl-sysusers/README.md

 Validation Failures and Handling
 --------------------------------

-If the user running the `yjl-sysgroups` utility does not have `root` privileges, the utility will exit with a failure status.

 If the JSON file is malformed, the `yjl-sysgroups` utility will exit with a failure status.
 That should never happen unless the JSON file is improperly modified after install.

+If the user running the `yjl-sysgroups` utility does not have `root` privileges, the utility will exit with a failure status.

 If a username or groupname passed as an argument does not validate, the `yjl-sysusers` utility will exit with a failure status.

-If anything other than the case sensitive `True` or `False` is passed with the `--useradd`, `--groupadd`, or `--mkdir` options, the `yjl-sysusers` utility will exit with a failure status.
-I consider that to be a bug I need to fix.

 If there are no available UIDs/GIDs left in the system user dynamic range when one is needed, the `yjl-sysusers` utility will exit with